Germany: Environmental activists occupy coal plant | DW | 02.02.2020

 More protests expected

-The occupation of Datteln 4 is not the first and will likely not be the last.
+The occupation of Datteln 4 was not the first and will likely not be the last.
 In November, activists blocked coal mines in the Lausitz Basin in eastern Germany.

 Ende Gelände is already planning further protests in August at lignite mines in the west of the country.